Gusti Huber: Early life and career

-Huber was born in Wiener Neustadt, Austria, in 1914.
+Huber was born in Wieden, 4th district of Vienna, Austria, in 1914.
 She received training as an actress from :de:Rudolph Beer, who later arranged her stage debut in Zurich.
 She had her first film role in 1935 in Tanzmusik, followed by Savoy-Hotel 217 (1936).
 One year later she achieved her career breakthrough in the film adaptation of Unentschuldigte Stunde.
 Her better-known films include Der Mann, von dem man spricht (1937), Land of Love (1937), Kleiner Mann – ganz gross!
 (1938), Eine Frau für Drei (1939), and Jenny und der Herr im Frack (1941), after which she worked for four years at the Viennese Burgtheater and elsewhere onstage.

 After the end of World War II, Huber moved to the United States.
 She acted only occasionally thereafter, most notably appearing on Broadway three times, in Flight into Egypt, as Margot Wendice in Dial M for Murder and a performance The Diary of Anne Frank.